 The SBHE is made up of seven citizen members appointed to four-year terms by the governor and one student appointed by the governor to serve a one-year term.
 The Council of College Faculties selects the board’s non-voting faculty advisor, and the NDUS Staff Senate selects the board’s non-voting staff advisor.

-Don Morton was reappointed to the State Board of Higher Education for a second four-year term starting July 1, 2016.
+Nicholas P. Hacker began his term of service with the State Board of Higher Education July 1, 2015.
+He was reappointed for a second four-year term starting July 1, 2019.